mroshan454/Replicating-ViT-Research-Paper/README.md

-# Replicating-ViT-Research-Paper: Emotion Detection from Facial Images using Vision Transformers🎭📝💻
+# Replicating-ViT-Research-Paper: Plant Leaf Disease Detection using Vision Transformers 🍃🍂🧑‍🔬📝💻

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/mroshan454/Replicating-ViT-Research-Paper/blob/main/Replicating_The_ViT_Paper_from_Scratch.ipynb)

 This is my attempt to replicate the Vision Transformer Paper **"AN IMAGE IS WORTH 16X16 WORDS: TRANSFORMERS FOR IMAGE RECOGNITION AT SCALE"** from scratch using *PyTorch*.

-For this project I'm using ViT to classify human emotions (Happy , Angry , Sad).
+For this project I'm using ViT to classify Plant Leaf Diseases for Tomato 🍅 , BellPepper🫑 and Potato🥔.
 This project is heavily inspired by the Mr. Daniel Bourke's Online Pytorch Course, which helped me in providing foundation and approach for implementing ViT in a modular and scalable way.

 **📊 Project Goals**